Gas Heater vs Electric Heater: Which is best?

 • Ceramic heaters

-The debate surrounding whether gas heaters are cheaper to run than electric heaters comes down to a number of factors.
-While electric heaters are generally cheaper to buy upfront, they may not give you the same return in running costs long term as a gas heater might.
-In the same way it will depend on whether your gas heater is flued or unflued, how often and for how long you run your heater as well as how large the space you’re heating is will determine if it’s cheaper.
-To get a better idea of the running costs of gas heaters and electric heaters, see Canstar’s winter heating costs guide.
+While electric heaters are generally cheaper to buy upfront, they may cost more to run than a gas heater.
+It will also depend on whether your gas heater is flued or unflued, how often and how long you run it and how large the space is that you’re heating.
+To get a better idea of the running costs of gas heaters and electric heaters, see Canstar Blue’s winter heating costs guide below.

 Winter Heating Costs Explained